mqy/books-futures-explained/src/4_generators_async_await.md

 This is the model used in Rust today.
 It has a few notable advantages:

-1. It's easy to convert normal Rust code to a stackless coroutine using using async/await as keywords (it can even be done using a macro).
+1. It's easy to convert normal Rust code to a stackless coroutine using async/await as keywords (it can even be done using a macro).
 2. No need for context switching and saving/restoring CPU state
 3. No need to handle dynamic stack allocation